 8. Probiotics offer a natural and powerful way to relieve allergies

 Never underestimate the power of probiotics.
 Important for general gut health, probiotics are one of the most important supplements to help relieve allergy symptoms.

 Choosing the right probiotic is really important and difficult.
 Vincent M. Pedre, M.D. is a gut health specialist and best-selling author on the subject.
 He says you should (among others) choose a probiotic starting with 30 to 50 billion CFUs.
 Probiotics should be taken on an empty stomach once or twice a day for at least three months.
 He advises looking for a dairy-free probiotic supplement that contains at least 15 billion CFUs each of Lactobacillus and Bifidobacterium strains (a total of 30 billion CFUs) guaranteed by the manufacturer through the expiration date.
 Don’t skimp on price, as the quality here is very important.
 You should start low and increase as tolerated.
 Importantly, don’t wait until your allergies are triggered to take a probiotic supplement.

 9. Quercetin may bring natural relief

 Quercetin is another powerful natural anti-inflammatory and anti-oxidant.
 It’s a plant pigment (flavonoid) found in many plants and foods, such as red wine, onions, green tea, apples, berries, Ginkgo biloba, St. John’s wort, American elder, and others.
 Buckwheat tea also has a large amount of quercetin.
 You can also take supplements to support your diet if it is deficient.
-While there is limited scientific evidence to confirm Quercetin’s medicinal powers, this flavanoid appears to be helpful in slowing down the release of histamines in the body.
-This is why it is able to reduce the symptoms of coughing watery yes, hives and runny noses.
+While there is limited scientific evidence to confirm Quercetin’s medicinal powers, this flavonoid appears to be helpful in slowing down the release of histamines in the body.
+This is why it is able to reduce the symptoms of coughing watery eyes, hives and runny noses.

 When you use Quercetin, you must combine it with bromelain